The way forward for vaccine development

 - Efficacy trials using the O ochengi cattle model under conditions of natural exposure.

-- Assessment of immune responses of children up to 9 years age who are exposed to O volvulus infections in preparation for phase II trials
+- Imunological profiling of pre-school children to assess immune responses in those exposed to O volvulus infections and in preparation for phase II trials